UoB-COMSM0110/2024-group-13/READMEReport.md

 The following sections briefly discuss the diagrams we created before code implementation before summarising the overall architecture of the final product.

 ### Class Diagram
 As mentioned, this structure evolves around implementing the online multiplayer aspect of the game.
-Therefore, we have the classes: localItems and synchronisedItems which both extended Items.
+Therefore, we have the classes: localItems and synchronisedItems which both extend Items.
 LocalItems would be used to implement objects which were only updated and displayed to the local computer, for example, buttons and labels.
 Conversely, SynchronisedItems were used to make objects which required updating on both server and client machines, for example, player icons, ghosts, walls and coins.

 <img src="resources/PacClassDiagram.jpg"
 alt="ClassDiagram" width="70%">